orlando-math-circle/omc-app/docs/content/en/development/setup.md

 ```

 You can optionally specify the name of a folder after the url if you don't want the folder to be the name of the repository.

+Note that Git will ask you for your password every time you commit changes using the `HTTPS` method.
+At the time of writing this, entering your GitHub password is considered deprecated.
+It is recommended to use the `SSH` method and [adding an SSH key to GitHub](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/working-with-ssh-key-passphrases) which has the benefit of never asking you for a password.
+Also see [Which remote URL should I use?](https://docs.github.com/en/free-pro-team@latest/github/using-git/which-remote-url-should-i-use#cloning-with-ssh-urls) that describes these methods and more.

 #### Managing Branches